 Joe Filisko is an American blues harmonica player and maker of customized harmonicas based in Chicago, Illinois.
 In 2001 he was named "Harmonica Player of the Year" by the Society for the Preservation and Advancement of the Harmonica.
 Joe helped design the thunderbird low tuned Hohner harmonica.

 .Junior Wells was an American Chicago blue harmonica player, He was one of the pioneers of the amplified blues harp-style associated with Chicago.

 James Henry Cotton was an American blues harmonica player, singer and songwriter, who performed and recorded with many of the great blues artists of his time and with his own band is famous for his harmonica playing.

 Howard Levy.
 He drew attention for his chromatic playing style on a regular diatonic harmonica.
 He discovered the overblow and overdraw techniques for chromatic playing in 1970.
 These allow a harmonica player to obtain all the missing chromatic notes in the Richter-tuned diatonic harmonica.
-Witch he could not have done without the black masters leading the way.
+Witch he could not of done without the black masters leading the way.

 Third on the end far right.